genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

 First it gets the **productname-product-details.xml** information from the product zip file, and it verifies the correctness of this file.

 It checks if a previous installation of the application is present.
 (Is there a version of the same application installed by installRelease in the system?)
 This always happens, whether you used the **--commit** option or not.
-In case we do have an installation underway, the installation will stop at this point.
+If you have an installation underway, the installation will stop at this point.
 If you want to force the installation, delete the folder "new" under GENESIS_HOME/releases/(productname)v.(version)/.
 For more information see points 4 and 5.

 At this point dependencies will be checked.
 If any dependency is not met (missing products, or old versions) the product will not be installed.
 If any installed dependency has a higher version than the dependency version specified in the product details, the script will ask the user for confirmation.